 Wholesome Fun in Apple Country

 There’s something about picking your own apples that makes them taste that much sweeter, and what better place to enjoy the fruits of your labor than North Carolina’s largest apple-producing county, Henderson, home to the towns of Flat Rock and Hendersonville.
-Many of the 150 orchards in the county are open from early August to early December.
-Start at Sky Top Orchard, a 2017 “Best of Western North Carolina” winner that features barnyard animals, hayrides, duck feeding and a working beehive on top of Mount McAlpine.
-Then, head to Grandad’s Apples N’ Such, a fourth-generation farm and barn-turned-country store filled with apple gifts and goodies.
+Many of the orchards in the county are open from early August to early December.
+Start at Sky Top Orchard, a 2017 “Best of Western North Carolina” winner that features barnyard animals, hayrides, gem mining and a working beehive on top of Mount McAlpine.
+Then head to Creasman Farms, where you can pick dozens of apple varieties on Sundays from mid-September through November.

 Between apple-picking treks, visit Hendersonville’s Historic Train Depot, which houses a prototypical layout of western North Carolina with more than 2,000 feet of track.
 Kids can also operate a Thomas the Tank Engine train, and members bring their personal collections to operate on the system.
-Next, stop by the Carl Sandburg Home National Historic Site, part of the National Park Service and featuring 5 miles of hiking trails, many first editions of Sandburg’s writings and a dairy goat farm – petting permitted.
-For accommodations, opt for a lodge experience at Echo Mountain Inn in Hendersonville or Flat Rock’s Highland Lake Inn or Mountain Lodge.
+Next, stop by the Carl Sandburg Home National Historic Site, featuring 5 miles of hiking trails, many first editions of Sandburg’s writings and a dairy goat farm – petting permitted.
+For accommodations, opt for a lodge experience at Echo Mountain Inn in Hendersonville or Flat Rock’s Highland Lake Inn & Resort or The Lodge at Flat Rock.

 Local Lore, Art & Adventure Await

 In and around artsy Spruce Pine, a mountain town off the Blue Ridge Parkway, visitors will find hundreds of studios, galleries and gift shops.
-The renowned nonprofit Market on Oak is the biggest place to find a wide variety of lifestyle goods like home decor, local foods and handmade pottery.
+The renowned nonprofit Market on Oak is the biggest place to find a wide variety of lifestyle goods such as home decor, local foods and handmade pottery.
 Mountain music is another important part of Spruce Pine’s history, and you can stop at The Orchard at Altapass for free music during select days throughout the year.
-The orchard focuses on educational programs and community events, and kids will love the activity brochures for the orchard’s on-site trails and Southern Appalachia storytelling hayrides.
+The orchard focuses on educational programs and community events, and kids will love the activity brochures for the orchard’s on-site trails.

-Continue your cultural outdoor exploration at Emerald Village in nearby Little Switzerland, home to the North Carolina Mining Museum, an all-natural gemstone mine with gold panning and a blacklight mine tour.
-Lastly, get your blood pumping with Thrifty Adventures, a premier wilderness guiding service that offers rock and ice climbing, whitewater rafting, tubing, mountaineering, rappelling and canyoneering.
-Soak in the outdoors throughout the night, too, at Bear Den Family Campgrounds and Cabins or Spruce Pine Campground, or rent a cabin through Blue Ridge Parkway Cabin Rentals.
+Continue your cultural outdoor exploration at Emerald Village in nearby Little Switzerland, home to the North Carolina Mining Museum, an all-natural gemstone mine with gold panning and a black light mine tour.
+Lastly, get your blood pumping with NC Outdoor Adventures, a premier wilderness guiding service that offers rock and ice climbing, whitewater rafting, tubing, mountaineering, rappelling and canyoneering.
+Soak in the outdoors throughout the night, too, at Spacious Skies Bear Den or Spruce Pine Campground, or rent a cabin through Blue Ridge Parkway Cabin Rentals.

 Beauty, Brawn & Brains

 The High Point area has all three of these elements in spades, and the best way to get your fill is at Kersey Valley, a playground for all ages.
 Start with the brain-teasing Maize Adventure, then select from a host of other possibilities such as zip lines, high ropes and laser tag.
-Or, try something totally different and tackle the escape rooms – unlock clues to find your way out of their Western saloon, autopsy room or haunted manor.
-In the fall, Kersey Valley adds Spooky Woods to its mix, which reigns as North Carolina’s largest haunted attraction.
+Or try something totally different and tackle the escape rooms and unlock clues to find your way out of a sanitarium or autopsy room.
+In the fall, Kersey Valley adds Spookywoods to its mix, which reigns as North Carolina’s largest haunted attraction.

 After your Kersey Valley exploits, take a breath at All-A-Flutter Farms.
-Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and end with butterflies eating out of your hands.
+Visits start with a presentation about the lifecycle of butterflies with the help of kids from the audience, and they end with butterflies eating out of your hands.
 During April, May and June, visitors can purchase Caterpillar Castles to take home.
 Each plant has two Monarch eggs so you can watch the eggs transform from caterpillars to Monarchs and then release them into the wild.
 Complete your High Point trip with the attentive staffs at the 5-star Seven Oaks Inn Bed & Breakfast or the historic JH Adams Inn.
+High Point was also named a Certified Autism Destination, the first on the East Coast, in 2023.
+That means autistic and sensory-sensitive visitors can travel confidently knowing accessibility and inclusion are prioritized at locations citywide.

 Wine & Dine